 It was athlete led; Billy decided this is what HE wanted, and it is wrong for an adult to criticize his decision – and this is where I get frustrated.

 3. The language I see used by coaches needs to change.

-Athletes NEED to run track; they MUST play basketball; they HAVE to play baseball – if they want to be a great athlete.
+Athletes NEED to run track; they MUST play basketball; they HAVE to play baseball.
 If you're under 6'6 and don't have a basketball scholarship yet - you NEED to be playing football (these are real quotes from coaches - publicly displayed on Twitter)